VictorZazuetaM/VictorZazuetaM/README.md

 - 👋 Hi, I’m @VictorZazuetaM
-- 👀 I’m interested in NodeJS and .NET development.
+- 👀 I’m interested in Python and data analysis technologies.
-- 🌱 I’m currently learning frontend technologies.
-- 💞️ I’m looking to collaborate on Freelance projects.
 - 📫 How to reach me: me@victorzazueta.com

 <!---